-NBA Suspends Season After Player Tests Positive For Coronavirus
+Second Utah Jazz Player Tests Positive For Coronavirus After NBA Suspends Season

-The NBA has suspended its season after a player on the Utah Jazz preliminarily tested positive for the coronavirus.
-In a statement, the NBA said the test result came just before the tip-off of Wednesday's game between the Jazz and the Oklahoma City Thunder.
+The NBA suspended its season Wednesday after a player on the Utah Jazz preliminarily tested positive for the coronavirus.
+The team announced Thursday that after testing the entire traveling team in follow-up, a second player has tested positive.

+In a statement, the NBA said the initial positive test result came just before the tip-off of Wednesday's game between the Jazz and the Oklahoma City Thunder.
 The league says the player was not in the arena and the game was then canceled.

 The Utah Jazz says the player (identified by multiple media outlets as Rudy Gobert) tested negative for the flu, strep throat and an upper respiratory infection.
 "The individual's symptoms diminished over the course of today, however, in a precautionary measure, and in consultation and cooperation with NBA medical staff and Oklahoma health officials, the decision was made to test for COVID-19."